Town divided on the Squamish Canyon project

-A lengthy public hearing revealed a town thoroughly divided about a proposal for what could be Squamish's next major tourist attraction.
+A lengthy public hearing revealed a town thoroughly divided about a proposal for what could be its next major tourist attraction.

 There was standing room only during the hearing for Squamish Canyon, which took place at the 55 Activity Centre on March 10 and stretched on for four hours.
 The development is proposing to rezone land currently classified as residential RS-1 and groundwater protection P-6 at the end of Mamquam River Forest Service Road by the Powerhouse Springs area.